BvS short : The Secret of the Awkward Bathtub Scene. (1300 words)

 So, Lois is attracted to Superman because he is Super-man, and we have to remember that she is the one who started to call him that way (at least the “Super” part) but she is not attracted to Clark Kent.
 He doesn’t do anything for her.
 The reasons for the awkwardness of the scene are starting to emerge.

 First thing first, Lois observes the bullet that she is not going to tell Clark about.
 Why ?
 Because it represents Superman’s fallibility.
 Lois is slowly learning that he is no god.
-Strangely enough we’re not told anything about her relationship with her father because a woman who looks for the perfect man is often trying to justify the fact that Daddy/god is not the most important man in her life anymore when she cannot simply state "well, I have a libido."
+Strangely enough we’re not told anything about her relationship with her father.
+It might have made things clearer as a woman who looks for the perfect man is often trying to justify the fact that her Daddy/god is not the most important man in her life anymore, trying to make her libido acceptable.
 So, the fact that Lois should be looking for a perfect man suggests that she is not that mature sexually.